bekalue/alx-low_level_programming/README.md

 ## ABOUT

-This low level programming with c programming language and a little bit of bash Repo.
+This repository contains projects worked with C language while engaged in the [ALX software engineering programme](https://www.alxafrica.com//).